tezedge/fuzzing-ci/README.md

 # Fuzzing CI

-This program is designed to run fuzzing on selected branches of a source project, restarting it as a new commit arrives.
+This program implements GitHub webhook to start or restart fuzz tests on a project as a new commit arrives.

+It might be useful for projects that use fuzz testing (especially using `honggfuzz`) as a part of their QA.

+It can use a dedicated directory for fuzzing corpora (input files for fuzz targets that give different coverage feedback), so after restart previous coverage will be achieved pretty soon.

+This program can generate coverage reports (using `kcov` utility) so it is possible to see line-based coverage provided by the corpora files.

+## Requirements

+- Git utility to check out fuzzed project
+- Rust toolchain that is used for building fuzzed project

 ## Building